jimmyjordanSWE/SNAKE/task_tests.md

 5. **Makefile improvements** (in-progress)
    - Progress: Added `UNITY_SRC := tests/vendor/unity.c`, added `test-unit` to build and run unit tests; adjusted unit runner to only execute `tests/unit/*` tests to avoid running flaky integration/render tests automatically.
    - Next: add `make test-all` and a CI script that runs `test-unit` then optionally runs integration/render tests under controlled environments (with flags to skip flaky ones).
+   - Note: Investigate and fix `test-unit` recipe shell issue that can cause `make test` to fail on some environments when the command line gets long.
 - Note: `test-unit` now only recompiles unit tests when their source files are newer than the binary (saves time when iterating).

 2. **Standardize tests layout** (not-started)